Ever since Russia launched a large-scale invasion, our hearts have been with those in Ukraine, where HOPE was founded 28 years ago.

-HOPE International was founded in Ukraine 25 years ago.
 Since then, we've invested in the dreams of thousands of Ukrainian entrepreneurs and farmers.
 We've seen families work their way out of poverty and lives changed by the Gospel.
-And we are heartbroken at the suffering and devastation they are now facing.
+And we are heartbroken at the suffering and devastation they are facing.

 Sign up to receive HOPE prayer updates

-HOPE International was founded in Ukraine 25 years ago.
 Since then, we've invested in the dreams of thousands of Ukrainian entrepreneurs and farmers.
 We've seen families work their way out of poverty and lives changed by the Gospel.
-And we are heartbroken at the suffering and devastation they are now facing.
+And we are heartbroken at the suffering and devastation they are facing.

 Sign up to receive HOPE prayer updates

 HOPE International specializes in long-term development—not crisis response.
-While we provided immediate relief through local church partners, our primary focus is on supporting entrepreneurs, farmers, and preparing staff to help Ukrainians rebuild once this war is over.
+While we provided immediate relief through local church partners, our primary focus is on equipping entrepreneurs, farmers, and staff to serve their communities now and after the war is over.
 The HOPE Ukraine assistance funds will be used to:

 Support Ukrainian business owners and farmers with grace periods and flexibility on their current loan repayments.
 As we check in with these men and women, we're also praying for them, providing business coaching, and in some cases, directly assisting in emergencies.